 Conclusion

-The Explorer series has grown rapidly in popularity during its 14-year existence as a national series to become an invaluable accompaniment to walking and other countryside activities.
-The mapping is not subject to full systematic revision however - rather major changes are added ‘ad-hoc’ - thus Explorer mapping of rural areas can sometimes be rather out-of-date.
-Nevertheless it is the most detailed mass-produced topographic map series available covering the whole of Great Britain.
+The Explorer series has grown rapidly in popularity to become an invaluable accompaniment to walking and other countryside activities.
+The mapping is not subject to full systematic revision however - rather major changes are added ‘ad-hoc’ - thus Explorer mapping of rural areas can be somewhat out-of-date.
+Nevertheless it is the most detailed topographic map series available covering the whole of Great Britain.